Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### opentelemetry_tracing

-Deprecated: use tracing_instrumentations instead
+Deprecated: use `tracing_instrumentations` instead.

 **Default:** `off`

 ### tracing_instrumentations

 Comma-separated list of tracing instrumentations this node should load.

 By default, no instrumentations are enabled.

-Valid values to this setting are:
+Valid values for this setting are:

 - `off`: do not enable instrumentations.
 - `request`: only enable request-level instrumentations.
 - `all`: enable all the following instrumentations.
-- `db_query`: trace database query
+- `db_query`: trace database queries.
-- `dns_query`: trace DNS query.
+- `dns_query`: trace DNS queries.
 - `router`: trace router execution, including router rebuilding.
 - `http_client`: trace OpenResty HTTP client requests.
 - `balancer`: trace balancer retries.
-- `plugin_rewrite`: trace plugins iterator execution with rewrite phase.
+- `plugin_rewrite`: trace plugin iterator execution with rewrite phase.
-- `plugin_access`: trace plugins iterator execution with access phase.
+- `plugin_access`: trace plugin iterator execution with access phase.
-- `plugin_header_filter`: trace plugins iterator execution with header_filter
+- `plugin_header_filter`: trace plugin iterator execution with header_filter
   phase.

 **Note:** In the current implementation, tracing instrumentations are not